Exploring more ways of Making Makgeolli: 2 stage 술 (Sool)

 Like I explain during our Makgeolli making classes, there is not magic machine that will tell us when our first stage is ready, in order to proceed to our second stage.
 What’s important in this case, is to use our senses, such as visual , aroma, sound, and taste.
 Knowing when to correctly do this will make or break your Makgeolli, and it’s where more seasoned brewers are familiar with.
 You will too, once you practice and learn what to look out for, but here’s a quick overview.
 A good rule of thumb is to check every 12 hours for some signs of action.

-Ferment for 3 days at 25°C and you'll notice that in the beginning when you were mixing your ingredients, everything felt quite goopy and sticky.
-The following day in the morning or at least over 12 hours or more, you'll start seeing some small signs of fermentation.
-What we need to do is to give it a stir, in order to help the fermentation process.
+Ferment for 3 days at 25°C and you’ll notice that in the beginning, when you were mixing your ingredients, everything felt quite goopy and sticky.
+The following day in the morning, or after at least 12 hours or more, you’ll start seeing some small signs of fermentation.
+What we need to do is give it a stir to help the fermentation process.

-Around Day 2 or 48 hours you should see a stronger sign of fermentation, especially more bubbling and sounds.
-This is when our first stage is picking up and you want to be aware of how strong your Makgeolli is fermenting.
-Keep in mind we also stir for Day 2.
+Around Day 2, or 48 hours, you should see stronger signs of fermentation, especially more bubbling and sounds.
+This is when our first stage is picking up, and you want to be aware of how strongly your Makgeolli is fermenting.
+Keep in mind, we also stir on Day 2.

-On Day 3 you want to give it a last stir.
-What you'll notice is that there will be less activity, and all those strong signs that we talked about will soothe down.
-When you notice this, you should get ready to do your second station
+On Day 3, you want to give it one last stir.
+You’ll notice that there will be less activity, and all those strong signs we talked about will calm down.
+When you notice this, you should get ready to start your second stage.

 Adding your Second Stage Godubap